Stephen Hawking said, “Be curious and try to make sense of what makes the universe exist.”

 2. Local Listings

 Most voice search queries compromise “near me” questions; that’s why local listings are an important part of voice searches.
-More often than not, people will talk into their smart devices, looking for a restaurant, hotel or place to hang out.
+People will often talk on their smart devices, looking for a restaurant, hotel or place to hang out.

 Understandably, “near me” searches have grown considerably in the last few years.
-If you delve deeper, you will find that an increasing number of customers want information on varied stuff, like movie timings or food menus.
+If you delve deeper, you will find that many customers want information on varied stuff, like movie timings or food menus.

 Mostly, people use voice search to learn if local businesses in the vicinity have anything worthwhile to offer.